Work

 Playworks Group and Pine Hill Project at Blumenthal Performing Arts

 What do you believe?
 And why do you believe it?
 Those questions drive this surprising play that's set in a megachurch in today's America.
 Critics and audiences nationwide have praised the play's ability to articulate many points of view.
 This producton was a six month project that featured an onstage choir of 23 singers from the community working with the professional cast.
 TalkBacks among actors, audiences and guest clergy followed all performances.
-The play's innovative writer, Lucas Hnath, is a Tony Award nominee for A Doll's House, Part 2.
+Lucas Hnath received a Best Play Tony Award nomination for A Doll's House, Part 2.

 "Can we work, pray, or even live together anymore after we've recognized that we disagree?"
 Broadway World

-Lunch at the Piccadilly by Clyde Edgerton & Mike Craver (Original musical)
+Lunch at the Piccadilly A new musical by Clyde Edgerton & Mike Craver

 Playworks Group at Blumenthal Performing Arts